-With the assistance of Compensia, our compensation committee's previous compensation consultant, the committee approved a list of peer companies for the committee to use in conducting a competitive market analysis of executive officer compensation.
+On an annual basis, our compensation committee approves a list of peer companies for the committee to use in conducting a competitive market analysis of executive officer compensation.
 To represent the market in which we compete for talent, we consider four primary company characteristics in determining the peer group each year:

 - 1. Size: Similarly-sized publicly-traded companies in terms of annual revenue and market capitalization. - 2.
-Industry: Software, Internet Software & Services, and Technology Hardware & Equipment GICS sub-industry. - Growth: Companies with strong revenue growth and high market capitalization to revenue ratios. - 4.
+Industry: Software, Internet Services & Infrastructure, and Technology Hardware & Equipment GICS sub-industry. - 3.
+Growth: Companies with strong revenue growth and high market capitalization to revenue ratios. - 4.
 Location: Primarily companies in Northern California.

-The following is a list of the public companies that our compensation committee approved as our compensation peer group in July 2018 and that was used to set compensation before October 2019:
+The following is a list of the public companies that our compensation committee approved as our compensation peer group in October 2019 that was used to set cash and equity compensation before July 2020: